 The Thin Line Between Overnight Guest, Long-Term Visitors, and Unofficial Tenants

 The smartest step would be to draw the line between guests, long-term visitors, and unofficial tenants and to indicate tenant rights in regards to each group.
 For good or for ill, there is no law saying for how long should a guest stay to be considered an unregistered tenant.
 So may the common sense and the table below be your reference point.

-In the usual sense, guests are those who come for a dinner with a bottle of wine and leave the party by midnight pretty much like Cinderella did.
-People who come and stay for a weekend (one weekend), however, can also be referred to the category.
+In the usual sense, guests are those who come for a dinner with a bottle of wine and leave the party by midnight pretty much as Cinderella did.
+People who come and stay overnight for a weekend (one weekend), however, can also be referred to the category.

 With very few exceptions, this category is represented by college kids, elderly parents, boyfriends/girlfriends, and hired help.
 What do all these people have in common is that they come for a defined period of time and always leave by the expected date.
 In the case with college kids, it’s usually a summer or winter break.
 When it comes to elderly parents, it can be a weekend or a couple of weeks per year.

 As for the rest, including overnight boyfriends or girlfriends, best friends who’re staying until they manage to secure a place of their own, and a colleague from another city who doesn’t seem to be leaving anytime soon, the term ‘guests’ seems like not the best word choice (put it lightly).
 If so-called tenant guests spend every night at the property for the third week in a row, have some of their personal belongings placed on shelves, or receive occasional mail at the property, it smells of trouble.
 Such ‘guests’ are actually tenants whose names are not on the lease.

 How to Solve Disputes Related to Tenant Guests